Air chief marshal: India

-In the Indian Air Force, the Chief of Air Staff (CAS) (currently ACM Vivek Ram Chaudhari) holds the rank of Air Chief Marshal.
+In the Indian Air Force, the Chief of Air Staff (CAS) (currently ACM Amar Preet Singh) holds the rank of Air Chief Marshal.
 The position of the CAS was upgraded from Air Marshal to Air Chief Marshal in 1966.
 The first IAF officer to hold this rank was Air Chief Marshal Arjan Singh (later promoted to the five-star rank of marshal of the Indian Air Force) who was promoted to the rank in 1966 while he served as the CAS.
 Post 1966, all the Indian air chiefs have held the rank.
 As of 2014, 19 Indian chiefs of the air staff have held the rank.
 In the Indian Air Force the honorary promotion of Arjan Singh to marshal of the Indian Air Force in 2002 resulted in Indian air chief marshals no longer being the most senior IAF officers until Singh's death in 2017.

 Namibia

-In the Namibian Air Force, the rank is known as Chief air marshal.
+In the Namibian Air Force, the rank is known as chief air marshal.